Noroff-FEU-Assignments/cross-course-project-kardokiyani/README.md

 ## Contact

-This is where you can leave your social links for people to contact you, such as a LinkedIn profile or Twitter link e.g.
+This is my social links if you want or need to contact me:

 [My Twitter page](www.twitter.com)